-As it prepares for the next election, Elections Canada is coordinating with other federal organizations that contribute to election security, including:
+Elections Canada coordinates with other federal organizations that contribute to election security, including:

-- the Commissioner of Canada Elections, whose office is charged with enforcing the Canada Elections Act and investigating complaints about possible offences under the Act;
+- the Commissioner of Canada Elections, whose office is charged with enforcing the CEA and investigating complaints about possible offences under the Act

 - the Communications Security Establishment (CSE);